 All of our agency field instructors are required to have an MSW from an accredited social work program and at least two years of post-graduate social work experience.
 Under their supervision, you will continue to grow professionally in the program and emerge with a firm foundation to embark on the next steps of your social work career.

-You can download our field placement guide for more details.
+You can download our field experience guide for more details.

 Field Education Hours